10 Stroller-Friendly Hikes in and Around Boston

 You can literally stop and smell the flowers at the Stevens-Coolidge Place, which features gorgeous garden paths perfect for stroller strolling.
 Not only are the flowers available for smelling, they’re also yours for the picking.
 That’s right, the Trustees allows visitors to bring home some of the beauty of the estate during the summer when they open the cutting garden to the public.

 World's End trails formed along what used to be carriage roads.
 Photo by R.Cheek courtesy of The Trustees

 Explore footpaths and former logging roads in this 491-acre reservation that contains both woods and wetlands.
 There are a few trails at Rocky Woods that are particularly good for stroller hiking.
 The 0.75-mile loop around Chickering Pond is ideal.
 And the Bridle Trail and Loop Trail are short, flat paths that traverse the wetlands.

-Hike the century-old cart paths with your stroller to take in peaceful wooded areas, salt marshes and views of Boston.
+Hike the century-old cart paths with your stroller to take in peaceful wooded areas, salt marshes, and views of Boston.
 Designed by Frederick Law Olmsted, World’s End was once a harbor island, but is now much more accessible.
-And at only 15 miles from Boston, it’s an easy drive for a lovely escape from the city, especially in the summer.
+And at only 15 miles from Boston, it’s an easy drive for a lovely escape from the city.